Gayathri-raja/Trafficsignrecognition_IntelOneAPI/README.md

    Using a convolutional neural network (CNN) and the Keras library, we will create a model for categorising the traffic signs seen in the image into various categories in this Deep Learning project.<br>

 ### PROBLEM STATEMENT
-    To improve road safety and providing drivers with real-time information and warnings about the road ahead

 ### OBJECTIVE
    Objective of proposed solution is to assist drivers or automatic driving systems in detecting and recognizing traffic signs effectively.